Property and casualty insurance return – Section IV – Detailed Instructions

 Amounts for columns 05 to 25 are to only be reported on the 4th quarter filing.

-Column 05 – Provisions prior period end
+Column 05 – Income statement provisions prior period end

 Report Prior Period End Provisions (collective & individual) under IFRS 9.